 Source: Office of National Statistics (ONS).
-Life expectancy is calculated using the 2018-20 data produced by ONS, published 12 January 2022.
+Life expectancy is calculated using the 2018-20 data produced by ONS, updated 30 January 2024.

 Retirement may also be starting earlier or later than you originally planned.
-Recent research showed 55% of those retiring in 2022 had brought forward their retirement date, while 20% had been forced to accept a delay - a reminder to build flexibility into your plans.1
+Research shows that 55% of those retiring in 2022 had brought forward their retirement date, while 20% had been forced to accept a delay - a reminder to build flexibility into your plans.